Finding Mental Health Support For Symptoms Of Generalized Anxiety Disorder

 How do you support someone with generalized anxiety disorder?

-If a friend or family member is living with GAD, first learn to recognize the emotional and physical symptoms of excessive anxiety.
-Next, don’t dismiss their symptoms.
-Validate their feelings, but don’t enable them to avoid their fears.
-Neither should you force them to confront things that they are not ready to face.
-Listen to them, offer concern and support, and if you notice that their anxiety negatively impacts their everyday life, encourage them to seek professional help.
+If a friend or family member is living with GAD, it can be helpful to learn how to recognize the emotional and physical symptoms of excessive anxiety.
+Validate their feelings without enabling avoidance or forcing them to confront things that they are not ready to face.
+Listen to them, offer concern and support, and if you notice that their anxiety negatively impacts their daily life, encourage them to seek professional help.

 Can people with GAD stop worrying?

-Occasional anxiety is a normal part of life, and different from experiencing GAD or other mental health conditions.
-Mental disorders affect the brain, and biological processes play into malfunction of the stress response, and so those with GAD feel extremely worried about things that seem unimportant to people without anxiety.
+Occasional anxiety is a normal part of life.
+However, a persistent feeling of dread or worry that lasts for several weeks or longer may be a sign of an underlying mental health condition.
+Mental disorders affect the brain, and biological processes play into the malfunction of the body’s stress response, so those with GAD feel extremely worried about things that seem unimportant to people without anxiety.

-However, it is possible to treat anxiety and even manage severe forms of GAD.
-GAD is generally treated with a combination of therapy, healthy lifestyle habits, and prescription medication.
+However, it is possible to treat anxiety and manage even severe forms of GAD.
+GAD is typically treated with a combination of therapy, healthy lifestyle habits, and prescription medication.

 Is GAD considered a severe mental illness?

-Often it can be comforting to a person with worsening anxiety to have someone listen and help bring them back into the present moment.
-You can also learn some simple grounding exercises that can help, and guide your loved one through them.
+It can be comforting to a person with worsening anxiety to have someone listen and help bring them back into the present moment.
+You can also learn some simple grounding exercises that can help you guide your loved one through bouts of anxiety.

 Is being married to someone with anxiety exhausting?

-In many cases, it can be difficult to live with someone who experiences anxiety, but there are actions you can take to help both yourself and your spouse experience a better quality of life.
-If your spouse lives with anxiety, education can be key to understanding how to act in a way that doesn’t worsen anxiety, and that can help alleviate symptoms.
-Learn grounding techniques that can be a powerful stress reducer for people who feel anxious, and use them when you notice a flare up of symptoms.
+In many cases, it can be challenging to live with someone with an anxiety disorder, but there are steps you can take to help both yourself and your spouse experience a better quality of life.
+If your spouse lives with anxiety, education can be key to understanding their condition and helping ease their anxiety symptoms.
+It can also be helpful to learn grounding techniques so you can help your partner through anxiety attacks when they occur.
+Anxiety attacks are brief periods of intense discomfort or fear, often accompanied by physical symptoms.

-Also, be a partner in your loved one’s treatment journey.
-Encourage them to get professional help, and offer support in building and maintaining healthy lifestyle habits that can help to manage symptoms.
-Regular therapy sessions can lead to rapidly decreasing anxiety.
+In addition to offering support during anxiety attacks, be a partner in your loved one’s treatment journey.
+Support them in building and maintaining healthy lifestyle habits that can help manage symptoms.
+You may also encourage them to seek professional help, as regular therapy sessions can lead to rapidly decreasing anxiety.

-Is anxiety inherited from the mother or father?
+Is anxiety inherited from the mother or the father?

 According to the American Psychiatric Association and the National Institutes of Mental Health, there is a genetic component to developing anxiety disorders.
-If you have a parent or other close family member who experiences anxiety, you can be at risk of the same.
-However, it is not specifically the mother or the father who increases the risk…it could be either depending on the situation.
+If you have a parent or other close family member with anxiety, you may be at a higher risk of developing GAD or another anxiety disorder.

-What is the best medication for generalized anxiety disorder?
+What is the best medication for generalized anxiety disorder or GAD?

-When providers diagnose generalized anxiety disorder, they may start by recommending therapy appointments to ease anxiety, but may also prescribe medications like benzodiazepines, selective serotonin reuptake inhibitors, or serotonin norepinephrine reuptake inhibitors.
-They may also recommend healthy lifestyle habits and encourage the patient to quit smoking, avoid alcohol, and get physically active.
-Which medication is best will depend on situational factors, including severity, type, and whether it is necessary to treat depression as well.
-A provider may start with one medication, but then replace treatment recommendations if the patient does not respond, or as an adverse reaction.
+When providers diagnose generalized anxiety disorder, they recommend therapy to ease anxiety.
+They may also prescribe medications like benzodiazepines, selective serotonin reuptake inhibitors, or serotonin norepinephrine reuptake inhibitors.
+They may also recommend self-help strategies and healthy lifestyle habits and encourage the patient to quit smoking, avoid alcohol, and get physically active.

 Does GAD count as a disability?

-Generalized anxiety disorder can be considered a disability under the criteria of the Americans with Disabilities Act depending on certain factors.
+Generalized anxiety disorder can be considered a disability under the Americans with Disabilities Act, depending on certain factors.

 What happens if GAD is left untreated?

-If a person has untreated GAD, they may have trouble controlling their symptoms and live with severe forms of anxiety that can impact their lives and relationships.
+A person with untreated GAD may have trouble controlling their symptoms, which can impact their lives and relationships.
 Some negative outcomes of untreated GAD include:

 - Difficulty concentrating